Coping with adverse weather conditions : Cold

 imgp1894.jpg

 For the past week, I've been on a work trip.
-I flew into Muscat, Oman then joined a cruise ship on its way round the Musandam Peninsula, stopping at Khasab before getting off in Abu Dhabi.
-I don't think I've ever been away so close to Christmas and it's been very odd seeing Christmas trees and decorations whilst in T-shirt and sunglasses!
-I'm writing this on the deck in Abu Dhabi in beautiful sun, exactly a week before Christmas Day!
+I flew into Muscat, Oman then joined a cruise ship on its way round the Musandam Peninsula, stopping at Khasab before disembarking in Abu Dhabi.
+I can’t remember having been away so close to Christmas before, and it's been very odd seeing Christmas trees and decorations whilst in T-shirt and sunglasses!
+I'm writing this on the deck in Abu Dhabi in beautiful sunshine, exactly a week before Christmas Day!

 Al Alam royal palace